brianbroderick/multi_insert/README.md

 * shard (optional) - the name of the shard.
 If you use this, you'll need to have the gem Octopus installed.
 * batch_size (optional) - to do batch inserts, set the batch_size to the number of inserts per batch
 * ignore_attributes (optional) - the most common one here is to ignore the "id" column.
 It accepts a string for a single value or an array of strings.
-* sql_append (optional) - if you need to append any raw SQl, do that here.
+* sql_append (optional) - if you need to append any raw SQL, do that here.
 This is useful for ON CONFLICT clauses, etc.

 # Dependencies